mitchellh/libvirt-rb/README.md

 Ruby objects above the API which take away a lot of the pain are provided, which is the recommended way of using libvirt with Ruby.
-* `Raw API Access` - For the power-players out there, you can access the `libvirt` API directly, with no fluff: Direct access to the C API.
+* `Raw API Access` - For the power-players out there, you can access the `libvirt` API directly, with no fluff: Direct access to the C API from Ruby.

 ## Project Status